 The second of the three bridges through the Black Spur near Koonwarra

 The same bridge in 1979.
-This was not a typical rural branchline but had the same mainline trains as that to Bendigo or Ballarat [courtesy John Dare]
+This was not a typical rural branch line, it had the same mainline locomotives as those that ran to Bendigo or Ballarat [courtesy John Dare]

 Another view of the second bridge (2016)

 The original railway and new rail trail bridges over the Tarwin River in flood, near Meeniyan (2013)